 However, several biases may have affected the findings of the study.
 For example, rare macroscopic particles are sometimes emitted by the CMAG and may have been sampled by the SADS, biasing the separation performance measurements and especially the deposition measurements.
-However, we believe that this possibility is largely controlled by the real-time monitoring of particle sizes in the test rig, and by the simultaneous use of several SADS in the test rig.
+However, we believe that this possibility is largely controlled by the realtime monitoring of particle sizes in the test rig and by the simultaneous use of several SADS in the test rig.
 Regarding the plausibility of the simulation results, it is, of course, limited by the physical phenomena actually taken into account.
 Calculation errors are limited by the verification procedure used (Belut et al., 2022), which guarantees a numerical error of less than 0.5 % on the particulate fractions deposited and transmitted.
 However, actual variations in the geometry of assembled SADS compared with the drawings (due to machining inaccuracies other than nozzle diameters) are not taken into account, nor is wall roughness, despite its acknowledged effect on deposits.
 The roughness of the machined acceleration nozzles could therefore help to explain the deposition of particles in this nozzle, which are not predicted by calculations that assume a perfectly smooth nozzle.
-Similarly, the more or less pronounced sharpness of the sampling orifice actually machined can have a significant influence on the inlet particle velocity and concentration profile, and therefore on the actual performance of the SADS (Belut et al., 2022).
-Nevertheless, the lack of repeatability of SADS performance between successive assemblies, its low and variable airtightness level and its radial clearance large enough to cause a significant misalignment of the nozzles (typically airtightness level and its radial clearance large enough to cause a significant misalignment of the nozzles (typically 5%) have sufficiently important effects for these possible limitations of the study not to call into question its conclusions.
+Similarly, the more or less pronounced sharpness of the sampling orifice actually machined can have a significant influence on the inlet particle velocity and concentration profile and therefore on the actual performance of the SADS (Belut et al., 2022).

+Nevertheless, the lack of repeatability of SADS performance between successive assemblies, its low and variable airtightness level, and its radial clearance large enough to cause a significant misalignment of the nozzles (typically 5%) have sufficiently important effects for these possible limitations of the study not to call into question its conclusions.